-Presumably the oscillation in the C_d-t curve is caused by the vibration of the fiber which is induced by vortex shedding.
-It is expected that there exist functional relationships among the frequencies of oscillation in C_d , in fiber vibration and vortex shedding.
-However, the fiber vibration is more complicated than expected.
-Unlike the "simple" periodic up-and-down flapping with a single frequency of a flexible rod supported at the middle point, the flexible fiber vibrates in a more complicated fashion in the flowing fluid.
-Although not shown here, from an animation based on the simulation, it is seen that small-amplitude "irregular" vibrations occur almost everywhere on the whole fiber except near the tethered point.
-According to our simulations the vibration induced by vortex shedding is always small (in terms of amplitude compared to its length) and the lock-in phenomenon described in Williamson and Govardhan (2004) was not found.
-It seems that the small-amplitude vortex-shedding-induced vibration is "lost" in the background "noise" (the localized irregular motions).
-This makes the fiber motion difficulty to quantify.
-Only the range of the fiber position is given in the paper.
-Fiber flexibility and interaction with the local fluid flowing by are supposed to be responsible for the complexity of fiber motion.
-Consequentially, FFT analysis performed on the $C_d - t$ data did not reveal any distinct frequencies for most of the cases.
-Only in a few cases a distinct frequency "happens" to exist.
+shedding.
+However, the fibre vibration is more complicated than expected.
+Unlike the 'simple' periodic up-and-down flapping with a single frequency of a flexible rod supported at the middle point, the flexible fibre vibrates in a more complicated fashion in the flowing fluid.
+Although not shown here, from an animation based on the simulation, it is seen that small-amplitude 'irregular' vibrations occur almost everywhere on the fibre except near the tethered point.
+According to our simulations the vibration induced by vortex shedding is always small (in terms of amplitude compared to its length) and the lock-in phenomenon described in Williamson & Govardhan (2004) was not found.
+It seems that the small-amplitude vortex-sheddinginduced vibration is 'lost' in the background 'noise' (the localized irregular motions).
+This makes the fibre motion difficulty to quantify: only the range of the fibre position is given here.
+Fibre flexibility and interaction with the local fluid flowing past are supposed to be responsible for the complexity of fibre motion.
+Consequentially, FFT analysis performed on the C_d -t data revealed distinct frequencies only in a few cases.
 (It is not yet clear what is the underlying reason for this.)
-However, no quantitative relationship between the frequency and vortex shedding frequency was found neither for these cases.
+However, no quantitative relationship between the frequency and vortex shedding frequency was found for these cases.
 One such example is given below.
-Fig. 15 shows the results for a simulation with a 3.3 cm fiber with bending modulus $2.8 \ erg \cdot cm$ in a flowing fluid with kinematic viscosity $4 \ cm^2/s$.
-The inflow speed was $212.5 \ cm/s$.
+Figure 15 shows the results for a simulation with a 3.3 cm fibre with bending modulus 2.8 erg cm in a flowing fluid with kinematic viscosity 4 cm2 s-1.
+The inflow speed was 212.5 cms-1.
 (The dimensionless parameters are: Re = 175, $\hat{K}b = 0.0065$, $\hat{L} = 0.3667$, Fr = 14, $\hat{K}s = 5.369 \times 10^6$.)
-The left figure in Fig. 15 plots the positions of fluid markers at T = 26.
-The second one plots the vorticity contours at the same instant.
-The third one plots the $C_d - t$ curve.
-The last one plots the fiber shape and position with time.
+Figure 15(a) plots the positions of fluid markers at T = 26.
+Figure 15(b) plots the vorticity contours at the same instant.
+Figure 15(c) plots the C_d -t curve.
+Figure 15(d) plots the fibre shape and position with time.
 See the caption for details.
-Application of FFT on the $C_d - t$ data reveals a single distinct frequency, approximately 125, which is supposed to be the oscillation frequency in C_d .
+Application of FFT on the C{d-t} data reveals a single distinct frequency, approximately 125, which is supposed to be the oscillation frequency in C_d .
 The vortex shedding frequency for this case was found to be 75.